Isabellagarf/Report_Example/README.md

 # NOAA Quarto Tech Memo

 This is a template repo to create report with a NOAA tech memo format in pdf, html, or docx format.
+The original template was created by Eli Holmes.
+This template is for my own modifications/practice, and to troubleshoot render and publish errors.

 ## R package dependencies